The Best Medicare Supplement (Medigap) Plans in Texas

 How Do I Enroll in a Texas Medigap Plan?

-Medicare has instituted a six-month period of open enrollment that begins on the first day of the month in which your 65th birthday falls.
+Your Medigap open enrollment period begins on the first day of the month in which you are 65 years old and are enrolled in Medicare Part B. This period lasts for 6 months.
 During this time, you can purchase any Medigap insurance plan available to you in the state of Texas without worrying about the impact of pre-existing conditions on your premiums or on your ability to obtain coverage.
 Insurance companies cannot refuse to sell you a Medicare Supplement Insurance policy during this period.
 They also cannot charge you higher rates for your insurance than those offered to healthy individuals for the same coverage.

-If you choose not to enroll in Medigap coverage during this six-month grace period, however, you may face serious difficulties in obtaining insurance for pre-existing conditions at an affordable rate.
+If you choose not to enroll in Medigap coverage during your six-month Medigap open enrollment period, however, you may face serious difficulties in obtaining insurance for pre-existing conditions at an affordable rate.
 Insurance companies that offer Medigap plans are legally permitted to deny coverage or to charge higher rates to Medicare recipients who have serious medical problems.
 It is generally to your advantage to enroll in Medigap coverage during the first six months of your eligibility.